standardsja/pms/docs/PROFILE_PHOTO_FEATURE.md

 ## Overview

-Users can now upload and manage their profile photos.
-The system also automatically syncs profile photos from Active Directory/LDAP when users authenticate.
+Users can now upload and manage their profile photos in two ways:
+1. **Manual Upload** - Upload custom photos from their device
+2. **Active Directory Sync** - Pull their official AD photo with one click

 ## Features Implemented